 “You’re absolutely right, Sir,” the cop on the left said.
 “Would you mind showing us your identification please?”

 My first thought was sure, why should I mind showing him my identification, I had nothing to hide, but then it occurred to me that if I showed him my ID, my name was certain to end up on a list of suspected sexual predators.
-I’d end up having to put a sign in my yard and I’d never get another date.
+I’d end up having to put a sign in my yard and I’d never get a date again.

 I explained to the cop on the left of my reservations about showing him my license but then the cop on the right said, “Hey, wait a minute.
 Didn’t I talk to you about this same problem a few weeks ago at the beach in La Jolla?”